-Where to Stay
+Where to Stay in Scottsdale

 The Saguaro Hotel

 Originally, I had planned to spend the entire weekend posted up in my friend’s house, but she had different plans.
 As soon as I landed in Phoenix, she surprised me with a fun girls’ weekend that she booked at the Saguaro, and I was beyond ecstatic, to say the least!

 The Sanctuary Resort at Camelback Mountain

-Where to Eat + Drink
+Where to Eat and Drink in Scottsdale

 Cien Agave’s: My friend dubs this place “the best margarita” in Scottsdale, and I really can’t argue with that.

 Grimaldi’s Pizzeria: I know this is a chain, so it’s not “unique” to Scottsdale per se, but it was my first time experiencing it.
-Neopolitan pizza so thin, deliciously seasoned, and perfectly foldable that I couldn’t help myself.
+Neapolitan pizza so thin, deliciously seasoned, and perfectly foldable that I couldn’t help myself.
 We took home leftovers to share, and after my friend fell asleep, I ate everything.
 Her slice and mine.

 What to Do on a Weekend in Scottsdale

-Whether you’re hoping to bar hop or spend the day sitting at a rooftop cocktail lounge people-watching with your friends, the town’s walkability and abundance of good places to grab a drink are really the perfect equation no matter how you slice it.
+Whether you’re hoping to bar hop or spend the day sitting at cocktail lounge like Second Story and people-watching with your friends, the town’s walkability and abundance of good places to grab a drink are really the perfect equation no matter how you slice it.

 Lounge By the Pool

-There’s really nothing like lounging around in the desert.
+There’s really nothing like lounging around by a pool in the desert.
 Something about the dry, crisp air and unrelenting sunshine that really makes you want to lay out and do a whole lot of nothing.

 My friend recommended that I not leave Arizona without a turquoise ring, so that’s exactly what I got.
 In addition to all things turquoise, you can also find lots of places to buy Native American-inspired home decor, jewelry, and clothing.
-Besides that, if you want your own pair of cowboy boots because Stagecoach is coming up, there’s shops for that, too.
+One great place is the Native Art Market, a Native American owned and operated venue for Native Americans to sell their artwork directly to consumers.